GoogleChromeLabs/react-adaptive-hooks/README.md

 };
 ```

-`useMediaCapabilities()` accepts a [media configuration](https://developer.mozilla.org/en-US/docs/Web/API/MediaConfiguration) object and an optional `initialMediaCapabilities` object to return when no media config is given or the Media Capabilities API is not available.
+This hook accepts a [media configuration](https://developer.mozilla.org/en-US/docs/Web/API/MediaConfiguration) object argument and an optional `initialMediaCapabilities` object argument, which can be used to provide a `mediaCapabilities` state value when the user's browser does not support the relevant [Media Capabilities API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capabilities_API) or no media configuration was given.

 ### Adaptive Code-loading & Code-splitting